kindservices/local-kubernetes/README.md

 # Installing

-This script is doing what [you'd otherwise just do manually](./manualInstructions.md)
+This script is doing what [you'd otherwise just do manually](./manualInstructions.md) to install kind, k9s and argocd.

-We try to document this process, but also provide a convenience `Makefile` so you can just run:
+We provide a convenience `Makefile` so you can just run:

 `make install`